AdrianHu99/NOTES/git-github/Commands.md

     git reset HEAD~
 ##### When you are one step behind the remote one, and you want to sync with it
     git reset --hard origin/bugfix/DS-xxxx
+##### When you do reset, you have 3 choices: --hard, --soft and nothing:
+    git reset --hard HEAD~ will let you go back to the previous commit, and the previous latest commit will be gone;
+    git reset --soft HEAD~ will let you go back to the previous commit, and the previous latest commit will become staged changes;
+    git reset HEAD~ will let you go back to the previous commit, and the previous latest commit will become unstaged changes.

 ### Rebase